Trixianchez/Trixianchez/README.md

 ---

 ## About Me
 I'm a passionate IT student at New Era University with a keen interest in web development, database management, and software solutions.
-Alongside my studies, I work as a bookkeeper — bridging the gap between technology and finance.
-I thrive on solving real-world problems through code and continuous learning.
+Alongside my studies, I work as a bookkeeper and I'm trying to be better on both technology and finance.
+I like to work on solving real-world problems using code and continuous learning.

 ---